junegunn/hbase-jruby/README.md

 *hbase-jruby* provides Ruby-esque interface for accessing HBase from JRuby.

-Of course JRuby allows you to directly call native Java APIs of HBase, but doing so requires a lot of keystrokes even for the most basic operations and leads to verbose code that will be frowned upon by any sane Rubyist.
+You can of course just use the native Java APIs of HBase, but doing so requires a lot of keystrokes even for the most basic operations and leads to verbose code that will be frowned upon by any sane Rubyist.
 Anyhow, JRuby is Ruby, not Java, right?

+*hbase-jruby* provides the followings:
+- Easy Ruby-esque interface for the fundamental HBase operations
+- ActiveRecord-like method chaining for scanning tables
+- Automatic Hadoop/HBase dependency resolution

 ## A quick example